IgniteUI/igniteui-docfx/en/components/data-chart-type-stacked-series.md

 -   The data source must be an array or a list of data items
 -   The data source must contain at least one data item otherwise the chart will not render the stacked series.
--   All data items must contain at least one data column (string or date time) which should be mapped to the `Label` property of the category axis (e.g. [`IgxCategoryXAxisComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategoryxaxiscomponent.html))
+-   All data items must contain at least one data column (string or date time) which should be mapped to the [`label`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxaxiscomponent.html#label) property of the category axis (e.g. [`IgxCategoryXAxisComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategoryxaxiscomponent.html))
--   All data items must contain at least one numeric data column which should be mapped using the `ValueMemberPath` property of the [`IgxStackedFragmentSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxstackedfragmentseriescomponent.html) to be added to the stacked series' [`IgxSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxseriescomponent.html) collection.
+-   All data items must contain at least one numeric data column which should be mapped using the `ValueMemberPath` property of the [`IgxStackedFragmentSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxstackedfragmentseriescomponent.html) to be added to [`IgxSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxseriescomponent.html) collection of the stacked series.

 ### Required Modules